70% off

 5. Other expenses

-On top of the expenses outlined above, there are also a few other expenses you can claim in specific scenarios.
-These include:
+On top of the expenses outlined above, there are also a few other expenses you can claim in specific scenarios, including:

 • Start-up expenses associated with getting your business up and running, and were incurred before your first year of trade.
 For example: if you purchased equipment for your business three months before you opened your doors, this still could be counted as a tax-deductible expense.